 Adivive Fat Transfer

 One interesting feature of Adivive fat transfer is that it lifts tissue.
-As a result, implications on the face can have a lifted effect, much like a facelift.
+As a result, implications on the face can have a lifting effect, much like a facelift.
 Likewise, placing the Adivive fat transfer in the buttocks lifts the buttock as well.

 What Is a Fat Transfer?